PERSONAL & WORK LIFE

-Contracted professional counselors are available to provide non-medical short term, situational problem-solving counseling to Service Members and their families.
+Contracted professional counselors are available to provide non-medical short-term, situational problem-solving counseling to Service Members and their families.
 Services can be provided on or off military installations, to individuals, couples, families, and groups.
-MFLCs are mandated reporters of child abuse, domestic abuse, and other duty-to-warn situations.
+MFLCs have mandated reporters of child abuse, domestic abuse, and other duty-to-warn situations.
 Services are otherwise confidential and private, except for duty-to-warn situations.
 To schedule an appointment, please contact an MFLC at one of the following numbers:

 KEY SPOUSE PROGRAM